mrazomej/phd/src/frontmatter/acknowledgements.md

 will continue to shape my thinking for the rest of my life.

 But this is not a farewell.
-I might be "getting fired" for the n-th time, this time for real, but that does not mean that our scientific adventures have to be over.
+I might be "getting fired" for the n-th time, this time for real.
+But that does not mean that our scientific adventures have to be over.
 I hope that we both share the mutual feeling that this is just the beginning.
 There are many more things to discover, many more books to write (plural for you, obviously), and many more courses to teach together.
 Thank you